SilverThings/SilverWare/README.md

 Enabling the following technologies in on our near-term roadmap.

-* __CDI__ - _WORKS_ - Enables development of business code using using simple java classes and injection.
+* __CDI__ - _WORKS_ - Enables development of business code using simple java classes and injection.
 Integrates well with Camel.
 * __Camel__ - _WORKS_ - Enables automatic startup of Camel routes and components in both Java classes and XML files.
 Also friends with CDI.
 * __REST__ - _PoC WORKS_ - It is possible to expose a CDI microservice via the REST interface.
 However, this is just a basic version, uses only JSON and no custom URL or parameters manipulation.
 Improvements are on the way!